CrossFacilityWorkflows/CrossFacilityWorkflows.github.io/docs/source/cctbx.rst

 .. important::
-    EFEL data analysis requires interactive pipeline management tools in order to effectively provide fast feedback to experiment operators.
+    EFEL data analysis requires interactive pipeline management tools in order to automate routine tasks (such as organizing files, and job dependencies) and effectively provide fast feedback to experiment operators.

 *cctbx.xfel* provides a complete pipeline management systems in the form of a graphical user interface.
 Either by monitoring a directory for new data, or by